athom031/athom031.github.io/_posts/2019-09-03-Audio-Signal-Processing.md

 ---
 layout: post
-title: "Audio Signal Processing: Intern Projects"
+title: "Audio Signal Processing: Knowles Internship"
 ---

 This page collects a series of projects exploring the audio space.
 They are inspired by the knowledge gained from my 2019 Summer Internship with [Knowles Intelligent Audio](https://www.knowles.com/).